 By Diane Fielder McCormick

-Note from Anne Moss: I sent an email to my most engaged readers and asked if they wanted to share their story.
+Note from Anne Moss: I sent an email to my most engaged readers and asked if they wanted to share their stories.
 Diane responded right away and has shared with all of us the final videos from her son.
 They are a gift.
 And they are heartbreaking.
 But they are also something else.
 It shows that even in the darkest hour, your loved one loved you.

 Suicide, addiction, and depression have a very close relationship.
 More than 90% of people who fall victim to suicide suffer from depression, have or substance abuse disorder, or both.
 Depression and substance abuse combine to form a vicious cycle that all too often leads to suicide.
 Thank you Diane for sharing.